 Chimps normally stay in groups known as troops, of about 30 – 80 individuals, hey adapt to their environments over time developing tools for survival much like humans.
 You can spend an hour with these creatures in their natural habitat by visiting one of the chimpanzee trekking regions in Uganda. more so the trekking happens as well in Rwanda

 Kibale forest National park a home to 1,500 chimps, the highest concentration in Uganda, as well as the most diverse (13 species in total) and densest population of primates in East Africa.
-Vervet monkeys, olive baboons and red colobus monkeys are also found in these woodlands, a long side that the area is a home for over 350 bird species which means that the chances of visitors meeting these wild primates is 98.9%.
+In these woodlands, you’ll find vervet monkeys, olive baboons, and red colobus monkeys.
+Additionally, the area hosts over 350 bird species, increasing the likelihood of visitors encountering these wild primates to 98.9%.
 The process of trekking Chimpanzee in this region starts at 7:00 in the morning and can last for 6 hours in a group of six visiting each chimpanzee group.

 Kyambura Gorge is another destination for Chimpanzee trekking in Uganda which lies in the Savannah plains of Queen Elizabeth National Park, although the place harbors few chimpanzee that are hard to sport it’s as well blessed with a number of wild species that any visitor will love to meet along the trip like elephants and Hippos and at times lions which would be looking for primates to feast on and the gorge itself.

 Ngamba Island Sanctuary located in Entebbe a few kilometres from the airport which is actually 45 minutes.
-The sanctuary was meant to develop and implement a long-term strategy for conservation of chimpanzees and their surroundings.
-The island is a home to 40 orphaned chimpanzees which are taken as endangered species found in forests and 20 of which have been brought to the island since when the sanctuary opened.
+The sanctuary was established with the purpose of formulating and executing a long-term strategy for the conservation of chimpanzees and their habitat.
+Currently, the island provides a refuge for 40 orphaned chimpanzees, recognized as endangered species originally from forests.
+Notably, 20 of these chimpanzees have been relocated to the island since the sanctuary’s inception.